 This is the last step, but this is very important.
-Here, we want the RPI to pick up and use the time from the RTC automatically.
-We may want the application to run remotely without manually using commands to update the RPi system time.
+Here, we want the Raspberry Pi to pick up and use the time from the RTC automatically.
+We may want the application to run remotely without manually using commands to update the Raspberry Pi system time.
 Here are the steps to follow.

 Remove the fake hardware clock

 We run the following commands in succession to disable the fake hardware clock:

 sudo apt-get -y remove fake-hwclock sudo update-rc.d -f fake-hwclock remove sudo systemctl disable fake-hwclock

 sudo nano /lib/udev/hwclock-set and comment out the following lines of code:

 #if [ -e /run/systemd/system ] ; then # exit 0 #fi /sbin/hwclock --rtc=$dev --systz --badyear /sbin/hwclock --rtc=$dev --systz

 Sync time from RTC to the Raspberry Pi on boot

 Several authors have suggested editing the

 /etc/rc.local file.
 However, this did not help me sync the Raspberry Pi system time on boot.
 A simple workaround to this is to create a cron job that runs the command to update the time on boot.
 Open the crontab by running